nus-cs2103-AY2223S2/ip/docs/README.md

 ## Frequently Asked Questions (FAQ) <a name="faq"></a>

-**1.** I can't seem to save my changes made to the task list from the previous session.
-What is happening?<br>
+> **I can't seem to save my changes made to the task list from the previous session.
+What is happening?**<br>

-**Ans:** You have probably closed the GUI rather than ending the chat session through the `bye` command.
-At the moment, the app is only able to save your changes upon exiting the chat session through the `bye` command.
+*You have probably closed the GUI rather than ending the chat session through the `bye` command.
+At the moment, the app is only able to save your changes upon exiting the chat session through the `bye` command.*<br><br>

+> **Help!
+I'm unable to open the app and nothing happens after double clicling the JAR file...**<br>

+*You should run the app's JAR file through the command `java -jar duke.txt` on your CLI.*<br><br>

+> **I'm still unable to open the app's JAR file after running the command `java -jar duke.txt` on my CLI!
+I keep getting this error: `Error: Unable to access jarfile duke.jar`.**<br>

+*Before running the command, make sure that on the CLI, you are in the same directory (folder) that contains the downloaded JAR file.*<br><br>